tufts-ml/extrapolating-classifier-accuracy-to-larger-datasets/README.md

 To reproduce learning curves with the results presented presented in our paper see `notebooks/figures.ipynb` and `notebooks/tables.ipynb`.

-To use the Gaussian process presented in our paper see `notebooks/demo.ipynb`.
+To use our Gaussian process to predict classifier accuracy on larger datasets given small pilot data  see `notebooks/demo.ipynb`.